 Warning: This post contains minor spoilers for Game of Thrones

-These days on Game of Thrones, Bronn of the Blackwater isn't the only one thinking about gold in the midst of war: the cost of doing battle has become a major theme this season, as Cersei contemplates hiring the Golden Company to assist the Lannisters in the wars to come.
+Heading into the final season of Game of Thrones, Bronn of the Blackwater isn’t the only one thinking about gold in the midst of war: the cost of doing battle has become a major theme, and the renowned mercenaries of the Golden Company are apparently bound for Westeros.

 As is so often the case in the fantasy realm of Westeros, the soldiers of fortune known in the show’s universe as “sellswords” have parallels in real history — this time in the long story of mercenaries, professional fighters who are employed for personal profit on behalf of an army that is not their own.
 And that history may provide fans with a hint about what to expect in the context of the show’s remaining episodes.